the1madscientist/CSCA-5622-Introduction-to-Machine-Learning/README.md

 3. leverage existing libraries to simplify, and speed up the process.
 I did find it useful throughout the course building some of these models essentially from scratch to understnd them better.
 But utilizing an existing library is so much faster.

-Future Work
+### Future Work

 I will definately continue this project in the future, as I learn more techniques for data processing, and use of more advance deep learning methods.
+It has kept my attention this entire time, and I beleive I can do better.

+## References

+OpenAI.
+(2024, November 20 - December 09).
+ChatGPT [Large language model].
+Retrieved from https://chat.openai.com/

+GeeksforGeeks. (n.d.).
+Data Preprocessing in Machine Learning using Python.
+Retrieved December 01, 2024, from https://www.geeksforgeeks.org/data-preprocessing-machine-learning-python/

+Built In. (n.d.).
+Supervised Learning in Python.
+Retrieved December 01, 2024, from https://builtin.com/data-science/supervised-learning-python

+GeeksforGeeks. (n.d.).
+How to Normalize Data Using Scikit-Learn in Python.
+Retrieved December 03, 2024, from https://www.geeksforgeeks.org/how-to-normalize-data-using-scikit-learn-in-python/